 Australians eat too much salt

-(approximately 2,300 mg of sodium a day) as a first step towards reaching the recommended levels.
-Salt intake above 1 ½ teaspoons is associated with high blood pressure, which is a risk factor for kidney disease and cardiovascular disease (such as heart disease and stroke).
+Salt intake above 2,000mg per day is associated with high blood pressure, which is a risk factor for kidney disease and cardiovascular disease (such as heart disease and stroke).

-Many healthy, everyday foods contain minimal salt, such as vegetables and fruit, most dairy and fresh meats.
+It is best to stick to a healthy diet – many healthy, everyday foods contain minimal salt (such as vegetables and fruit, most dairy and fresh meats).

 High sodium intake and blood pressure

-The scientific literature linking sodium intake to blood pressure is extensive and dates back more than 100 years.
-Populations with a high average salt intake have a higher average blood pressure and higher levels of hypertension (high blood pressure).
-Australians consume more than double the amount of sodium that is recommended to reduce the risk of cardiovascular disease.
+The relationship between sodium intake and blood pressure is well established.
+Populations with a high average salt intake have higher average and higher levels of hypertension (high blood pressure).
+Australians consume nearly double the amount of sodium that is recommended to reduce the risk of cardiovascular disease.

 There is strong evidence that sodium reduction lowers blood pressure in people with normal blood pressure and good evidence that consuming a diet low in sodium reduces blood pressure in children.